Uditnarayanakb/puma_printables/docs/backend-api-consumption.md

 Authorization: Bearer <token>
 ```

 Response: `200 OK` with an array of products.
 Use the `id` when creating order items.
+Each object
+now includes `imageUrl` so the UI can render catalog thumbnails without an extra lookup.

 ## Order Lifecycle